faithvoid/plugin.programs.xsky/README.md

 # xSky - Bluesky client for XBMC4Xbox

-A functional, decentralized social media network, right on your Xbox.
+A functional, decentralized and easy to use social media network, right on your Xbox.

 ![icon](icon.png)

+## Install:
+- Download latest release .zip
+- Extract the .zip file and edit "login.txt" to contain your full username (ie; username.bsky.social or username.custom.domain) and app password (do not use your actual password!)
+- Copy the xSky folder to Q:/scripts/plugins/programs
+- Run the add-on and enjoy!

 ## Working:
 - Logging in (via inserting your credentials into login.txt)